Skip to main content

 Internal quality assurance

-The arrangements for inspections discussed below are in place for both preschool education and school education, but apply only to public nursery schools (and other preschool education setting) and schools (hereafter jointly referred to as schools, wherever possible).
-All types of institutions in the non-public sector may develop different approaches.
+The arrangements for internal inspections discussed below are in place for both preschool education and school education, but apply only to public nursery schools and schools (hereafter jointly referred to as schools, wherever possible) (and other public educational institutions within the school education system).
+All types of non-public institutions may develop different approaches.
 The arrangements for teacher performance appraisal apply to both the public and non-public sectors.

 Inspections

-Like external inspections, internal inspections aim to evaluate:
+Like external inspections, internal inspections are conducted as part of pedagogical supervision and aim to evaluate:

 1. the level of compliance with the legislation on educational, childcare and other statutory activities of schools;